Visibly Fair Mechanisms: Why Preference Elicitation Matters

 The negative result in Theorem~\ref{thm:NoMechanismAllThree} is not, of course, universal.
 Standard SD satisfies those properties for modular upper-bound constraints that never bind.
 On the other hand, constant mechanisms can trivially respect constraints that result in a single feasible allocation which, by its uniqueness, would be constrained Pareto efficient.

 Theorem~\ref{thm:NoMechanismAllThree}, however, underscores a key tension in designing visibly fair mechanisms that must also adhere to non-trivial constraints such as modular upper-bounds.
 At its core, this tension arises from the message-space design: enforcing both fairness and quota requirements demands that the space be curated to preempt scenarios where certain preference reports would necessarily violate upper-bounds.
 Consequently, to avoid such violations, the mechanism must collect more restricted preference information than might otherwise be desirable.
-This reduction in elicited information, while upholding fairness and preserving the bounds, can lead to efficiency losses because the mechanism may lack the information needed to detect and implement mutually beneficial reallocations that remain compliant with all constraints.
+This reduction in elicited information, while upholding fairness and preserving the bounds, can lead to efficiency losses because the mechanism may lack the information needed to detect and implement mutually beneficial reallocations that remain compliant with all constraints.\footnote{One way to resolve this tension is to condition each officer's message space on the allocations of higher-priority officers.
+Appendix~\ref{sec:appendix-efficiency} presents a dynamic sequential dictatorship that elicits each officer's message after earlier assignments have been fixed and satisfies the corresponding dynamic versions of visible fairness and strategy-proofness, while also being constrained Pareto efficient and respecting upper-bounds (\Cref{dynamicModPriorityMechVisiblyFairModularAndSP}).}

-Nonetheless, if one can condition each officer's reported preferences on the assignments of higher-ranked officers, it becomes possible to obtain second-best outcomes.
-We exploit this insight to propose a dynamic mechanism, described next.